Wisconsin woman accused of hiding mom's corpse to cash checks

 The criminal complaint did not specify the exact date of Rudy Bergold's death but said the offense of "hiding a corpse" took place between Aug.
 1 and Sept.
 18.

 Bergold is being held on $10,000 bail and hadn't yet hired a lawyer, according to jail records.
-Her next court date on court is Oct.
+Her next court date is Oct.
 7.